 Here’s how to create your first content map:

 - Think about the goals you have as a business and plan to create content accordingly.
 Want to position your business as an authority?
 Create tutorials, training resources, or profile a recent job.
 Want to be known for a certain topic?
 Create a map or web of topics based around one central theme and unpack them one by one.
 Want to build trust?
 Create content around testimonials or client stories.

 - Strategically map out your content over the course of a week, a month, or a year.
 If you’ve never had a content strategy before, start slow and work towards more frequent updates.
 You don’t want it to become unmanageable… remember, we’re in SEO for the long game!

 - Populate your content map with post ideas and generate full length posts ahead of time so you don’t miss your posting dates.
 Check out some of HubSpot’s content generator ideas here to get you started.

 Not to get too technical, but page loading speed is an important factor to be aware of when working towards great SEO.
 Most of us can relate – if we don’t see the puzzle pieces coming together fast enough, we’ll lose interest.

-If so, here’s some tips for better page loading speed that will help your SEO:
+If so, here are some tips for better page loading speed that will help your SEO:

 - Make sure image sizes are optimised.
 This means making sure your image file sizes are as small as possible, without reducing their quality too much.
 There are a variety of tools and plug-ins to help you do this and you can check out a great list of them right here.

-- Make sure your site is responsive to all platforms (mobile and other devices) – if it is, it will generally load faster.
+- Make sure your site is responsive on all platforms (mobile and other devices) – if it is, it will generally load faster.
 More about website responsivity here.

 15. Ads… in moderation